sara-nl/swiftdocs/source/Pages/Clients/awscli.rst

     aws s3 rb s3://<bucket name>

-A script that can be used to delete all object, versions of objects and delete markers is provided at: :download:`delete_all_versions.py <../../Scripts/bash/delete_all_versions.py>`.
+A script that can be used to delete all objects, versions of objects and delete markers is provided at: :download:`delete_all_versions.py <../../Scripts/bash/delete_all_versions.py>`.
 Please use at your own risk.

 ..
 Links: